THREE PASSES TREK IN NEPAL: Tips & Itinerary

 • Packing & Weight: Traveling light is crucial, even though carrying enough gear for the cold and altitude can be challenging.
 Only take essentials—no need for a clean shirt every day.
 My backpack weighed 14 kg, and that was more than enough.

-• Shipping Gear Back to your country?
+• Shipping Gear Back to Your Country?

 After Nepal and before heading to Australia, I decided to lighten my load by sending some items back to France.
 I used On Time Cargo & Courrier, a simple and efficient service.
 My 8 kg package cost around €80 and arrived in perfect condition three weeks later.
 The owner was helpful and responsive, making it an ideal option if you don’t want to part with your gear but can’t carry it home yourself.